ben/ben.github.com/_drafts/highfive.md

 First, some background.

-I work for [Gridium](gridium), and we're a distributed company.
+I work for [Gridium][gridium], and we're a distributed company.
 There is no central office, and even our founders live in different cities.
 We do gather everybody together four times a year, but apart from that there isn't much face-to-face.
-So we spend most of our time in [Slack](slack), and we are students in the art of [ChatOps](chatops).
+So we spend most of our time in [Slack][slack], and we are students in the art of [ChatOps][chatops].

-Mostly what that means is that we have a [Hubot](https://hubot.github.com/) (named Gort) whose most commonly-used function is to paste links to pug images into our chat rooms.
+Mostly what that means is that we have a [Hubot][hubot] (named Gort) whose most commonly-used function is to paste links to pug images into our chat rooms.
-But we've also taught him to connect with [Trello](trello), so he tells us when something interesting happens:
+But we've also taught him to connect with [Trello][trello], so he tells us when something interesting happens:

 ![](/images/chatops/!trello.png)

-…and to [Semaphore](semaphore), so we can trigger deployments:
+…and to [Semaphore][semaphore], so we can trigger deployments:

 ![](/images/chatops/!deploy.png)